 The MLME shall issue an MLME-DISASSOCIATE.indication primitive to inform the SME of the disassociation.

-Upon receiving a MLME-DISASSOCIATE.indication primitive, if Management Frame Protection was not negotiated when the PTKSA(s) were created, the SME shall delete any PTKSA and temporal keys held for communication with the STA by using the MLME-DELETEKEYS.request primitive (see 11.4.12 (RSNA security association termination)) and by invoking MLME-SETPROTECTION.request(None).
+Upon receiving a MLME-DISASSOCIATE.indication primitive the SME shall delete any PTKSA and temporal keys held for communication with the STA by using the MLME-DELETEKEYS.request primitive (see 11.4.12 (RSNA security association termination)) and by invoking MLME-SETPROTECTION.request(None).

 The SME shall inform the DS of the disassociation.